-(b) Whenever a security is required to be given, in unspecified form, except in bankruptcy proceedings, and except when given to secure the appearance of a defendant in a criminal case, it shall be given in substance and form as provided by the Laws of Montana.
-The bond shall be deemed sufficient unless the secured party shall object in writing to the sufficiency of the surety and apply to the Court for a hearing.
+(b) Whenever a security is required to be given, in unspecified form, except in bankruptcy proceedings, and except when given to secure the appearance of a defendant in a criminal case, it must be given in substance and form as provided by the Laws of Montana.
+The bond is deemed sufficient unless the secured party objects in writing to the sufficiency of the surety and applies to the Court for a hearing.